Fantacism Abstract Art

 From the East to the West

-In 2018, we were invited by an American university to participate in a multicultural event that aimed to promote various programs through Asian art.
-We began by selecting several traditional Asian artworks from our collection, which featured delicate brushwork and ancient beauty.
+In 2018, we were invited by an American university to participate in a multicultural event aimed at promoting various programs through Asian art.
+We initially selected several traditional Asian artworks from our collection, showcasing delicate brushwork and timeless beauty.
 However, the event organizers were not interested in these pieces.
-According to them, themes that had been repeated over thousands of years were not innovative enough to capture the attention of American audiences.
-This left us wondering, "What does 'being innovative' mean to the new generation?"
+They felt that themes repeated over thousands of years were not innovative enough to capture the attention of American audiences.

-Then, I presented one of my abstract paintings to the event organizers.
-They were impressed by the uniqueness of the artwork and immediately responded with an offer to host an exhibition during their upcoming multicultural events.
-The event series was a success, with over 1000 participants taking part in a dozen workshops, art demonstrations, exhibitions, and community engagement activities.
-We were even invited to other schools and universities, where we met with more students and teachers, until our schedule became too full to accommodate any more events.
+I then presented one of my abstract paintings to the event organizers.
+They were immediately impressed by its originality and offered to host an exhibition as part of their upcoming multicultural programming.
+The event series proved to be a great success, attracting over 1,000 participants across a dozen workshops, art demonstrations, exhibitions, and community engagement activities.

 Innovation

-One day, the event organizer called us and said, "Someone would like to meet with you in person."
+One day, an event organizer called us and said, “Someone would like to meet with you in person.”

-This gentleman turned out to be the curator of the local art museum.
-We met him on a peaceful afternoon, and he gave us a private tour of the gallery's most valuable collections, including a 14th-century religious painting made of gold and an original oil painting by Dali.
-As we traveled through the history of Western art, we saw aesthetics, philosophy, religion, science, and so many different schools of art.
-More importantly, through the eyes of this gentleman, we saw a future for Asian art – a breakthrough, a revitalization, an innovation.
-This moment caused us to rethink what we knew about Asian art, a term often associated with ancient beauty.
-A new life had been brought to it from the perspective of the Western world.
+This visitor turned out to be the curator of a local art museum.
+We met him on a quiet afternoon, and he generously offered us a private tour of the gallery’s most valuable collections, including a 14th-century religious painting adorned with gold and an original oil painting by Dalí.
+As we moved through the history of Western art, we encountered a rich interplay of aesthetics, philosophy, religion, science, and diverse artistic movements.

-At the end of our visit, the curator asked if he could showcase some of our works at his gallery, an offer which we happily accepted.
+At the end of our visit, the curator asked if he could exhibit some of our works in his gallery—an invitation we gladly accepted.
 The image on the right is from that exhibition.

-This gentleman turned out to be the curator of the local art museum.
-We met him on a peaceful afternoon, and he gave us a private tour of the gallery's most valuable collections, including a 14th-century religious painting made of gold and an original oil painting by Dali.
-As we traveled through the history of Western art, we saw aesthetics, philosophy, religion, science, and so many different schools of art.
-More importantly, through the eyes of this gentleman, we saw a future for Asian art – a breakthrough, a revitalization, an innovation.
-This moment caused us to rethink what we knew about Asian art, a term often associated with ancient beauty.
-A new life had been brought to it from the perspective of the Western world.
+This visitor turned out to be the curator of a local art museum.
+We met him on a quiet afternoon, and he generously offered us a private tour of the gallery’s most valuable collections, including a 14th-century religious painting adorned with gold and an original oil painting by Dalí.
+As we moved through the history of Western art, we encountered a rich interplay of aesthetics, philosophy, religion, science, and diverse artistic movements.

-At the end of our visit, the curator asked if he could showcase some of our works at his gallery, an offer which we happily accepted.
+At the end of our visit, the curator asked if he could exhibit some of our works in his gallery—an invitation we gladly accepted.
 The image on the right is from that exhibition.

 Read our next chapter tomorrow :)